dnavarro8080/Daniel_Portfolio/README.md

 Photo by <a href="https://unsplash.com/@dmjdenise?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Denise Jans</a> on <a href="https://unsplash.com/s/photos/movies?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-Analyzed if movie ratings become harsher or if they have lessened through the years.
+Analyzed if movie ratings have become harsher or if they have lessened through the years.
 Are ratings independent of genres?

 ---